Skudo/shark-on-lambda/README.md

 ## Controllers

-Controllers are similar to Rails controllers: In addition to having access to the AWS Lambda `event` and `context` objects, you also have access to `params`, `request`, and `response` objects that are derived from the `event` object.
+Controllers are similar to Rails controllers: You have access to `params`, `request`, and `response` objects that contain informatoni retrieved from the AWS Lambda `event` object.

 ### "Basic" controllers

-You also have access to the `render` and `redirect_to` methods __that are not as powerful as the Rails equivalent by far__.
-There are none of the `render_*` functions you may know from Rails and `render` does not really support multiple renderers (yet).
+You also have access to the `render` and `redirect_to`.

 ```ruby
 class MyController < SharkOnLambda::BaseController